 Welcome to part five of our six-part blog series based on our recent whitepaper entitled ‘COVID-19: A biological hazard goes digital.’
 If you haven’t read the first four parts of this blog series, you’ll find them in the insights tab (via our blog page) on our website here.
 Be sure to check them out!

 Over the last four blogs, we’ve explored how the coronavirus hasn’t just gripped the health community, but also businesses of all size and sector (and the cybersecurity community by proxy).
 Hackers have used the pandemic as the perfect lure to create fear, uncertainty and doubt amongst anxious citizens looking for answers to an unprecedented world event.
-We looked at some of the clever methods hackers have been using to catch people unaware, how the scale of attack has changed the emergent threat model, and how Orange Cyberdefense proposes that businesses rally together to act and react rationally to the cyber element of COVID-19.
+We looked at some of the clever methods hackers have been using to catch people unaware, how the scale of the attack has changed the emergent threat model, and how Orange Cyberdefense proposes that businesses rally together to act and react rationally to the cyber element of COVID-19.

 At some point in the foreseeable future, life will return to relative normalcy.
 This means employees packing up their devices and making the commute back to offices.
 In this blog, we take a look at what that means practically from an IT and security perspective.